vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 ### Insert mode

-You can edit a block
+You can edit a block.

 ### Visual block mode

-You can select more blocks up and down and move the selected blocks using `j` and `k`
+You can select more blocks up and down and move the selected blocks using `j` and `k`.

 ### Command mode

-In VIM this mode can be triggered by `:`, but here, the shortcut is `mod+shift+;`, also can be memorized as `mod+:`, After trigger, you can find a input area at the bottom, you can input some commands here like in VIM.
+In VIM this mode can be triggered by `:`, but here, the shortcut is `mod+shift+;`, also can be memorized as `mod+:`.
+After trigger, you can find an input area at the bottom, you can input some commands here like in VIM.
 For now it's about 10+ commands, but I believe that would be more.

 NOTE: on Windows, the trigger is `ctrl+alt+;`